 But it is brand new, and I was the guinea pig when I tried it out initially.
 Unfortunately, it was still buggy and caused some issues with my site (my mistake, I should have started with a test site).

 I was excited to use this plugin for a reason.
 It can do many of the things I was trying to do with this post.
-You can create Website Custom Audiences based on frequency of visits to your site, time on site, scrolling and more.
+You can create A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. based on Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. of visits to your site, time on site, scrolling and more.
 The possibilities are freaking amazing.

 Try it at your own risk right now.
 But this plugin is made by the same guys who made Tracking Code Manager, so they do know what they’re doing.